ARE YOU AND YOUR PARTNER EXPERIENCING CHRONIC STRESS?

-The first session is with partners together and then I meet with each partner individually.
+For the first session, I meet with partners together.
+For the next two sessions, I meet with each partner individually.
 Thereafter, we almost always meet together.

 To gain traction and momentum for change, it is best to schedule sessions weekly at first, or more frequently if in crisis, perhaps transitioning to bi-weekly sessions.
-I may suggest homework exercises, YouTube videos to watch, books to read, or podcasts to listen to as a supplement to our work together.
+I may suggest homework exercises, YouTube videos, books, or podcasts to as a supplement to our work together.